-We are losing 3 out of 4 young athletes from organized sports by the age of 13 and the reason is that sports far too often looks like the second scenario, and not the first.
+We are losing 3 out of 4 young athletes from organized sports by the age of 13 and the reason is that sports far too often look like the second scenario and not the first.
 And where do they go?
 Many, especially boys, turn to video games.

 Now I hate video games.
 I see no value in them for my kids, as aside from the violence and lack of respect for humanity portrayed in many of them, they take away from far more healthy pursuits, namely an active lifestyle.
 It scares me that, as the father of a boy, the average teenage boy plays 17 hours of video games a week.

-Well, sadly there are many reasons a child would rather play video games then sports:
+Well, sadly there are many reasons a child would rather play video games than sports:

 Video games put the kids in control, while in youth sports the adults take over.

-Video games allow kids to create their own reality based upon their values and motivations, while youth sports today attempts to impose adult values and priorities upon them.
+Video games allow kids to create their own reality based on their values and motivations, while youth sports today attempt to impose adult values and priorities upon them.

 Video games allow children to experiment and fail without fear of criticism and critiques, while youth sports rarely allow such space, especially in the “competitive” arena